 As of today, I have read 64 books this year which is ten more than last year.
 As such I aim to read ten more next year!

 5. Say Yes more than No

 Nope.
 This is a running resolution and I think I failed massively this year.
-The biggest example being a guy, a really cute guy, turned his car around when he saw me walking down the street, to ask me out.
+The biggest example is a guy, a really cute guy, who turned his car around when he saw me walking down the street, to ask me out.
 And I said no. Biggest regret of the year.

 6. Find a Job after University

 Yes.
 I found a job two months after leaving University at a Publishing Recruitment Company.
 So I am in publishing but I’m in HR, although I handle Social Media and Administration so I’m a bit all over.
 But I’m loving it and I love the guys and girls I work with too!
 Which is a big plus!

 I have submitted some more writing to various publications and competitions.
 I was published in The Linnet’s Wing in October and my novel was considered by several literary agencies in the Spring, with some great feedback.
 And as of this month, I am in the process of getting my novel published with the crowd-funding publisher Unbound – more on this in the New Year!

 8. Pass Driving Test